 Disney Springs: A great place to enjoy browsing a wide range of shops or dining at 1 of 50 restaurants.
 Take the balloon flight Aerophile, or a vintage amphicar tour or catch the water taxi.
 Go bowling, to the cinema, watch Cirque du Soleil or visit the House of Blues.
 There’s something for everyone at Disney Springs in Orlando.
 Free parking for visitors with hire cars, and bus links to other hotels.
 Disney Springs Photo Album

-Busch Gardens: Is an hour’s drive from Orlando via the I-4 W (no tolls).
+Busch Gardens: Is an hour’s drive from Orlando via the I-4 W (no tolls) or you can catch the free Mears bus.
 We enjoyed the combination of traditional roller coaster style rides and safari options through the Serengeti Plain.
 For adrenalin junkies SheiKra is a must!
 Our tip, sit on the left hand side of the train for the best views of the animals.
 Also, make sure you mention on arrival if you have a 14 day ticket, as parking is free!
 Busch Gardens Photo Album

 International Drive: Generally shortened to I-Drive is a dual carriageway road that stretches for 14 miles.
 The hotels, restaurants and attractions can be easily accessed via the I-Ride trolley service.
 Icon Orlando has the 360 wheel and Starflyer swings with free car parking.
 Point Orlando has indoor sky diving and Wonderworks for attractions, as well as a good choice of bars and restaurants.